- HIT2 (See other available formats)

 - Application Notes

-Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections.6
+Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections6 and spatial biology (IBEX)10,11.

 (PubMed link indicates BioLegend citation)